HTG Molecular Diagnostics – Consenus Indicates Potential 369.7% Upside

-HTG Molecular Diagnostics with ticker code (HTGM) now have 4 analysts in total covering the stock.
+HTG Molecular Diagnostics found using ticker (HTGM) have now 4 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 2 and 0.7 calculating the average target price we see 1.55.
-Now with the previous closing price of 0.33 this is indicating there is a potential upside of 369.7%.
-The 50 day MA is 0.36 while the 200 day moving average is 0.62.
-The market cap for the company is $20m.
+The range between the high target price and low target price is between 2 and 0.7 calculating the mean target price we have 1.55.
+Given that the stocks previous close was at 0.33 this indicates there is a potential upside of 369.7%.
+There is a 50 day moving average of 0.35 and the 200 day moving average is 0.61.
+The company has a market cap of $20m.
 Find out more information at: http://www.htgmolecular.com

 HTG Molecular Diagnostics a commercial stage life sciences company, focuses on the precision medicine.
 The company offers instrumentation (or platforms); consumables comprising assay kits; and software analytics that automate sample processing and profiles various molecular targets.
 Its platforms generate a molecular profiling library for detection using next-generation sequencing.
 The company’s assay product offerings include HTG EdgeSeq oncology biomarker panel; HTG EdgeSeq immuno-oncology assay; HTG EdgeSeq DLBCL Cell of Origin Assay; HTG EdgeSeq PATH Assay; HTG EdgeSeq miRNA Whole-Transcriptome Assay; HTG EdgeSeq DLBCL Cell of Origin Assay EU; HTG EdgeSeq ALKPlus Assay EU; HTG EdgeSeq EGFR, KRAS and BRAF Mutation Assay; and HTG EdgeSeq Precision Immuno-Oncology Panel.
 It serves biopharmaceutical companies, academic research centers, and molecular testing laboratories.
 HTG Molecular Diagnostics distributes its instruments and consumables directly in the United States and Europe; and through distributors in parts of Europe and internationally.
 The company has a collaboration agreement with Bristol-Myers Squibb for the development of custom RUO assays; governing agreement with QIAGEN Manchester Limited; development and professional services agreement with Invetech PTY Ltd; and an agreement with Illumina for the development of nuclease-protection-based RNA or DNA profiling tests.
 The company was formerly known as HTG and changed its name to HTG Molecular Diagnostics in March 2011.
 HTG Molecular Diagnostics was incorporated in 1997 and is based in Tucson, Arizona.